 Visitors are encouraged to hike over eight miles of fern-lined trails, discover ponds with newts and other aquatic life, enjoy a picnic under the redwoods and explore our bookstore, as well as take in views of the birds on Bolinas Lagoon.
-On weekends, volunteer ranch guide naturalists are on hand to lead hikes and answer questions about the history, stewardship and preservation of the Preserve.
+On spring and summer weekends, volunteer ranch guide naturalists are on hand to lead hikes and answer questions about the history, stewardship and preservation of the Preserve.

 To make an appointment during the week, call 415.868.9244 ext.
 110

-Special events at Martin Griffin Preserve
+Upcoming events at Martin Griffin Preserve

-- Mothers Day Picnic – annual event for families held on Monther's Day!
+- Annual event: Mothers Day Picnic – annual event for families held on Monther's Day!
 Bring families and friends to the magnificent meadow of Volunteer Canyon and enjoy time outdoors, a picnic in the meadow and a hike up the canyon.
 Proceeds benefit Audubon Canyon Ranch and Marin Audubon Society. $28 per adult; $12 children 12 and under.